stefanocoretta/phd-dissertation/docs/05_2019-wavegram.md

 Finally, inter-speaker differences were modelled with a by-speaker factor smooth over normalised cycle time.
 A first-order autoregressive (AR1) model was included to deal with the relatively high auto-correlation in the residuals.

-\@ref(fig:surface-p) shows the modelled wavegrams of modal and breathy tokens.
+Figure \@ref(fig:surface-p) shows the modelled wavegrams of modal and breathy tokens.
 Since the tokens were produced with sustained phonation, no appreciable change within each wavegram can be observed.
 However, the comparison of the wavegram of modal voice with that of breathy voice reveals differences between the two phonation types.
 As a general trend, the dEGG maximum and dEGG minimum are achieved later within the glottal cycle in breathy voicing relative to modal voicing.